Healthy Eating: Cutting Unhealthy Fats From Your DietSkip to the navigation

-Foods like cheese, butter, sausage, and desserts may taste good to you, but they can have a lot of saturated fat and cholesterol.
-Eating too much of these unhealthy fats could lead to high cholesterol and heart disease.
+Foods like cheese, butter, sausage, and desserts may taste good to you, but they can have a lot of saturated fat .
+Eating too much of this unhealthy fat could lead to high cholesterol and heart disease.

 Start with small changes first.
 Use heart-healthy olive or canola oil instead of butter for cooking.
 Drink fat-free or low-fat milk instead of 2% milk or whole milk.
 Pick leaner cuts of meat.

 Use this topic as a guide for making healthy choices.

 How can you make healthier choices?

 |Food group||Limit foods that are high in unhealthy fats||Make healthier choices|

 |Meat, poultry, and fish||